NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ```
 Assume choices 1-3 lead to the same result.
 The AND NOT sections are to ensure that the same choice does not return 3 times when X and Y are true.
 In a first response branch beat, just `branch 1: X` and `branch 2: Y` would be sufficient, as only the first true branch is returned.

-AND/OR logic is NOT supported for the Best Fit Branch cross option conditions.
+AND/OR logic is NOT supported for the Best Fit Branch's cross option conditions.
 However, you CAN apply single option conditions on branches for Best Fit Branches.
 E.g. Say you wanted to have the character in a scene with the highest romance that does not have a breakup memory to say something.
 You can combine `GREATEST_SENTIMENT` on the beat with `CHARACTER_UNAWARE` set on each branch.

 #### Single Option Conditions